 As experienced truck accident attorneys in Columbia, we know that the injuries suffered in these crashes can have a long-ranging impact on their health.
 Accident victims can face mountains of medical debt and ongoing disabilities that affect their ability to make a living.
 When victims and their families file claims, we know that trucking companies and their insurers will try to take advantage of them.

 With the number of major highways and interstates running through Columbia, it is not uncommon to find yourself sharing the road with tractor-trailers, 18-wheelers, and other big rigs.
 Unfortunately, truck accidents are common in our area.
 When they occur, it is often other motorists who suffer the most severe injuries.
 Truck drivers and trucking companies often are responsible for these accidents.
 In these cases, The Jeffcoat Firm works tirelessly to hold them accountable and seek the compensation that victims and their families deserve.

-At The Jeffcoat Firm, our accident lawyers won’t let that happen to you.
+At The Jeffcoat Firm, our personal injury lawyers won’t let that happen to you.
 We will protect your rights and pursue the maximum amount in your claim.
 To learn more, contact us today for a free consultation.
 Time is crucial.
 It is always best to begin our investigation of a truck accident as soon as possible.
 So, don’t wait to act.

 How Our Semi-Truck Accident Attorneys Can Help You

 During your free consultation with The Jeffcoat Firm, we will review all the details surrounding your case.
 This includes where and when the truck accident occurred, the other drivers involved and anything suspicious you may have noticed either before, during or after the crash.
 We will also discuss your injuries, their impact on you and your prognosis for recovery.

 When we represent you in a truck accident case, we will take steps that include: